-The device may be permanently damaged if the XVDD supply pin is shorted to Ground or high current is drawn from it.
+The device may be permanently damaged if one of the XVDD supply pins is shorted to Ground or high current is drawn from it.

 2.2.7 AVDD

 A diode from AVDD to VDD is present in the device.
 If AVDD and VDD are driven from different supplies, the Vdd supply must be powered up earlier than AVdd.